 Residual Ore Deposits

 Chemical weathering processes concentrate substances in this type.
 During chemical weathering, the original parts of rocks are greatly separated in volume by the leaching process.
-The most important ore of aluminium, bauxite, is formed in tropical climates.
-In this weather, high water throughput and high temperatures during chemical weathering make highly leached lateritic soils that are rich in iron and aluminium.
+The most important ore of aluminum, bauxite, is formed in tropical climates.
+In this weather, high water throughput and high temperatures during chemical weathering make highly leached lateritic soils that are rich in iron and aluminum.
 Most bauxite deposits are young because they appear near the earth’s surface and can be easily removed by erosion acting over long periods.

 A current mineral deposit may also be turned into a more highly concentrated mineral deposit by weathering in a process named secondary enrichment.

 Ores are discovered by evidence of metal enrichment.
 Geologists are looking for hints in rocks exposed near the surface.
 For instance, the enrichment process often follows in the discoloration of the soils and rocks.
 By finding such hints, the geophysical survey’s involving measuring magnetism, gravity or radioactivity are conducted.
 Geochemical surveys analyze the composition of water, rocks, sediment, soil, and sometimes even plants and trees.

 Once it is discovered that valuable material is present, the deposit is assessed by core drilling to obtain subsurface samples, followed by chemical analysis of the pieces to know the grade of the ore.
 If the samples show sign of being economical to mine, then plans are made to define how they will be mined.